jednano/eclint/README.md

 ## Rules

 All EditorConfig rules are supported.
-Additionally, the [max_line_length](#max-line-length) has been added to the set.
+Additionally, the [max_line_length](#max-line-length) rule has been added to the set.
 This is not an official EditorConfig setting, so it's possible it may be removed in the future.
 For now, it's has a basic use in this tool.

 ### charset